PentHertz/rfswift-doc-v2/content/docs/guide/host-actions.md

 rfswift host audio unload
 ```

-This removes the TCP module from PulseAudio, closing the network port.
+This removes the TCP module from PulseAudio/PipeWire, closing the network port.

 ### Troubleshooting Audio Issues